Partnership Between CA, Blossoms of Hope is in Full Bloom

 Planting with purpose

-CA began working with BOH on tree plantings ten years ago when CA agreed to plant and maintain 15 cherry trees, four flowering dogwood and six redbud trees in what’s known as Kennedy Gardens on Lake Kittamaqundi.
+CA began working with BOH on tree plantings more than a decade ago when CA agreed to plant and maintain 15 cherry trees, four flowering dogwood and six redbud trees in what’s known as Kennedy Gardens on Lake Kittamaqundi.
 In addition, BOH provided three National Cherry Blossoms Festival legacy trees to plant in that area.

 Those special saplings – which originated in Tokyo and came through Washington, D.C. – have taken root in CA open space and grown into sturdy trees with white blossoms appearing each year.
 This year, BOH has added a commemorative plaque to the grove, and CA was proud to be part of that dedication.